-This six-part ITV series also stars Philip Glenister, Lorraine Ashbourne (Sherwood) and The Crown’s Nicholas Gleaves, and filming took place in early 2023, so we should expect After The Flood to arrive later this year.
+This six-part ITV series also stars Philip Glenister, Lorraine Ashbourne (Sherwood) and The Crown’s Nicholas Gleaves.

-After 15 years, Eastenders actor Ross Kemp makes his return to TV drama thanks to this four-part Channel 5 thriller, in which he’ll play police detective Tony Warden.
+After 15 years, EastEnders actor Ross Kemp makes his return to TV drama thanks to this four-part Channel 5 thriller, in which he plays police detective Tony Warden.
 Blind Spot tells the story of Hannah (newcomer Beth Alsbury) who works monitoring CCTV on a troubled council estate.
-When a woman goes missing, Hannah tells Detective Warden she saw her being led to a CCTV blind spot on the estate by a violent criminal, but Warden dismisses her. prompting Hannah to take matters into her own hands and put her own life in danger in a bid to uncover the truth about what happened.
-Blind Spot will also star Sanditon‘s Crystal Clarke, Sue Vincent (Waterloo Road) and Line of Duty‘s Kiran Landa.
+When a woman goes missing, Hannah tells Detective Warden she saw her being led to a CCTV blind spot on the estate by a violent criminal, but Warden dismisses her, prompting Hannah to take matters into her own hands and put her own life in danger in a bid to uncover the truth about what happened.
+Blind Spot also stars Sanditon‘s Crystal Clarke, Sue Vincent (Waterloo Road) and Line of Duty‘s Kiran Landa.

-The Boat Story cast also includes Joanna Scanlan (The Light In The Hall), Phil Daniels (EastEnders) and Craig Fairbrass (Villain), and promises to be a fiendishly clever, edge-of-your-seat ride.
-Filming took place in Yorkshire in late 2022.
+The Boat Story cast also includes Joanna Scanlan (The Light In The Hall), Phil Daniels (EastEnders) and Craig Fairbrass (Villain).

 A crime procedural with a twist, Bodies follows four London detectives in different time periods – the late-Victorian reign of Jack The Ripper, The Blitz, the modern day and even the distant future – who find themselves investigating the same murder, and uncovering a 150-year-old conspiracy.

-Based on Si Spencer’s 2015 graphic novel of the same name, the eight-part Netflix series will star Kyle Soller (Andor), Shira Haas (Unorthodox), Amaka Okafor (The Sandman) and The Great’s Jacob Fortune-Lloyd as the four detectives, with Stephen Graham also playing a central role.
-Filming wrapped in Hull back in October 2022, so we shouldn’t have long to wait to enjoy this twisty time-travelling tale.
+Based on Si Spencer’s 2015 graphic novel of the same name, the eight-part Netflix series stars Kyle Soller (Andor), Shira Haas (Unorthodox), Amaka Okafor (The Sandman) and The Great’s Jacob Fortune-Lloyd as the four detectives, with Stephen Graham also playing a central role.

-This character-driven thriller will also star BAFTA-winning Cathy Tyson (Help) as Doris, a mother desperately trying to clear the name of her son Errol (Famalam’s Tom Moutchi), plus Aysha Kala (The Undeclared War) and Holby City’s Chizzy Akudolu.
+This character-driven thriller also stars BAFTA-winning Cathy Tyson (Help) as Doris, a mother desperately trying to clear the name of her son Errol (Famalam’s Tom Moutchi), plus Aysha Kala (The Undeclared War) and Holby City’s Chizzy Akudolu.

 Joining the clutch of Harlan Coben crime thrillers on Netflix, Fool Me Once is the next of his bestselling novels being adapted for the streaming service.
 Relocating the setting from the US to the north-west of England, the eight-part drama will star Michelle Keegan (Our Girl, Ten Pound Poms) as a widow grieving the loss of her husband (The Stranger’s Richard Armitage) after his brutal murder – that is, until she unexpectedly spots him alive and well on her daughter’s nanny cam.